-A: Callers to the Compliance Hotline are given a report number and a follow-up date.
-On or after the follow-up date, you can call the Hotline and obtain a status report regarding your call.
+A: You will receive a report number and a follow-up date.
+On or after the follow-up date, you can call the Hotline and obtain a status report about your call.

 Q: If I file a report online through MyComplianceReport.com, will my computer ID be traced?

 A: Just as calls to the telephone line are not traced, reports placed online are not traced in any way.
 You also will be given a follow-up date for online reports.

 Q: What protects me from being retaliated against for making a report?